EvroDeveloper/unity-mcp/README.md

-# Unity MCP Package
+# Unity/Marrow MCP Package

 A Unity package that enables seamless communication between Unity and Large Language Models (LLMs) like Claude Desktop via the **Model Context Protocol (MCP)**.
 This server acts as a bridge, allowing Unity to send commands to and receive responses from MCP-compliant tools, empowering developers to automate workflows, manipulate assets, and control the Unity Editor programmatically.
+Includes extra functionality for use with the MarrowSDK, to easily create Pallets, Crates, and DataCards.

 Welcome to the initial release of this open-source project!
 Whether you're looking to integrate LLMs into your Unity workflow or contribute to an exciting new tool, we’re thrilled to have you here.